-In-depth study of both acute responses and chronic adaptations to exercise, with particular emphasis on circulatory, respiratory, and musculo-skeletal functions.
+In-depth study of acute responses and chronic adaptations to exercise, with particular emphasis on circulatory, respiratory and musculo-skeletal functions.

-PHEC 634 Graded Exercise Testing & Electrocardiogram Assessment 3 cr.
+PHEC 634 Graded Exercise Testing and Electrocardiogram Assessment

 Training in protocols and procedures for administering progressively strenuous exercise tests and instruction in the evaluation of data regarding cardiac function during such testing.

-PHEC 636 Using Technology in the Study of Human Performance
+PHEC 636 Using Technology in the Study of

+Human Performance

-Practical applications of the micro-computer to the health fitness / wellness domain with special attention on the specific programs which are available in diagnosis, evaluation, and exercise prescription for adults.
+Practical applications of the microcomputer to the health fitness/wellness domain with special attention on the specific programs that are available in diagnosis, evaluation and exercise prescription for adults.

-PHEC 638 Nutrition and Weight Control in Adults
+PHEC 638 Nutrition and Weight Control in Adults 3 cr.